 Office of the Mayor

-Thanks to the leadership of West Palm Beach Mayor Jeri Muoio and that of two of her predecessors -- Mayor Lois Frankel and Mayor Nancy Graham -- West Palm Beach has been in the forefront of LGBT equality for more than two decades.
+Thanks to the leadership of West Palm Beach Mayor Keith James and that of his predecessors -- Mayor Jeri Muoio, Mayor Lois Frankel and Mayor Nancy Graham -- West Palm Beach has been in the forefront of LGBTQ equality for more than two decades.

 In 1990, the city established the West Palm Beach Employment Practices Review Commission to recommend improvements to the city’s personnel practices and procedures.
 The blue ribbon panel’s final report included recommendations to improve the work environment for the city’s lesbian and gay employees.
 Within months, those recommendations were unanimously adopted by the City Commission.
 The following year, West Palm Beach became the first public employer in Florida to enact an ordinance prohibiting discrimination on the basis of sexual orientation in public employment.